startripleai/Vortical-Gravity-Simulation/Fundamental_Identities.md

 $$k = \frac{G_0}{\eta \cdot V_{vc}^2}$$

+$V_{vc}$ is the Intrinsic Rotational Velocity of the discrete lattice cell.
+It represents the maximum kinetic capability of the vacuum.
+When mass occupies the lattice, a portion of $V_{vc}$ is diverted into internal vortical resonance, explaining the Temporal Damping ($0.183$) observed on the Earth baseline.

 This formula defines the **"Gear Ratio"** of the universe, proving that $G$ is a variable coupling that recovers to $G_{max}$ as the structural suppression of the lattice vanishes in a vacuum.

 ## **3. The Lattice Stress Identity ($X$)**